tcodes0/react-known-props/README.md

 ```
 > getGlobalProps

-Gets all html props valid on any element, plus all aria props including `role`.
+Gets all html and svg props valid on any element, plus all aria props including `role`.
 ```js
 // argument 1 (optional): an options object.